alastairanderson/py-ms-quickstart/README.md

 ## TODO

--[] Use the Alpine distro in the Dockerfile to minimise the docker image size
+- Use the Alpine distro in the Dockerfile to minimise the docker image size

--[] Create proper requirements-dev.txt file
+- Create development and production builds (separate requirement.txt files)

--[] Create tests - use a common python testing framework
+- Template out tests using a common python testing framework

--[] Create a requirement-prod.txt file
+- Build out Makefile

--[] Get this running as a Flask service
+- For production builds, look at using nginx https://ianlondon.github.io/blog/deploy-flask-docker-nginx/

--[] Integrate with IdServ
+- Integrate with IdServ